EricssonResearch/ace-edhoc-oscore-profile/draft-selander-ace-edhoc-oscore-profile.md

    When later issuing further access tokens to the same pair (C, RS) using the same AUTH\_CRED\_RS, it is typically expected that the response to C specifies AUTH\_CRED\_RS by reference.

-When issuing the first access token of a token series, AS MAY send the following data in the response to C. If present, these data MUST be included in the corresponding fields of EDHOC\_Information.
-Some of this information takes advantage of the knowledge that AS may have about C and RS since their early registration process, with particular reference to what they support as EDHOC peers.
+When issuing the first access token of a token series, AS MAY send the following data in the response to C. If present, this data MUST be included in the corresponding fields of EDHOC\_Information.
+Some of this information takes advantage of the knowledge that AS may have about C and RS since a previous registration process, with particular reference to what they support as EDHOC peers.

 * The EDHOC methods supported by both C and RS (see {{Section 3.2 of I-D.ietf-lake-edhoc}}).
 This is specified in the "methods" field of EDHOC\_Information.